qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/intro.rst

-The screenshot above illustrates how to get the layer currently selected in the layer list, show its ID and optionally, if it is a vector layer, show the feature count.
+The screenshot above illustrates how to get the layer currently selected in the layer list, show its ID and optionally, if it is a vector layer, show the feature count (the screenshot is of QGIS 2, but the same commands work in QGIS 3).
 For interaction with QGIS environment, there is a :data:`iface` variable, which is an instance of :class:`QgsInterface`.
 This interface allows access to the map canvas, menus, toolbars and other parts of the QGIS application.

-For convenience of the user, the following statements are executed when the console is started (in future it will be possible to set further initial commands)
+For convenience of the user, the following statements are executed when the console is started (in the future it will be possible to set further initial commands)

 ::